ezart/merle/README.md

 ## Messaging

 Merle uses websockets for messaging.
 The device's http server serves up a websocket interface.
-A client opens a websocket connection to the device.
+A client opens a websocket connection to the device to communicate with the device.
 The websocket connection persists until the client disconnects and allows bi-directional messaging from/to the device and to/from the client.
 Since websocket is built on TCP, the connection is reliable.
 A client could be a hub, or a client could be the device's own home page, using Javascript to open a websocket back to the device.

 The device's http server serves the websocket interface on a public port and a private port.
 Regardless of the port, the websocket address is: